CogComp/arithmetic/README.md

 ### Instructions to run the code

+You will need to have maven installed in your system.
+To download the dependencies, run

+    mvn dependency:copy-dependencies

+Next compile using :

+    mvn compile

+Finally, here are the options:

 1. sh run.sh Rel : Trains and tests the relevance classifier.
 Output file log/Rel.out

 2. sh run.sh Pair : Trains and tests the LCA classifier.
 Output file log/Pair.out